 After finding great tenants to occupy your property, creating a well-drafted lease agreement is one of the most important steps in managing a rental property.

-A solid lease agreement not only helps in outlining the responsibilities of both the landlord and the tenant but also ensures legal protection in case of disputes.
+A solid lease agreement not only helps in outlining the responsibilities of both the landlord and the tenant but also ensures legal protection in case of disputes, aswell as writing estoppel certificates.

 This document serves as the foundation for a clear and transparent rental relationship, setting the terms and conditions for occupancy, payment, and property maintenance.
 An effective lease agreement is essential for avoiding misunderstandings and disputes.